 To make an insanely easy toddler busy bag, buy these farm felt shapes on Amazon.
 They’re a great time filler (without the hassle of cutting your own).
 Build a scene, talk about animal names and noises, play pretend- they pack a big punch with just a little space.

 There are SO many fun sets (we are partial to the family set and the farm animals), and they are great for the kids to play with or for you to entertain them with.
 (Personally, I HATE putting on a puppet show, but desperate times and all that).

 And if you’ve got older kids with you, they can put on a “Daddy Finger” song and puppet routine (and read this post about the Daddy Finger song from Toot’s Mom is Tired.
 It’s HILARIOUS).

 There are lots more ideas for busy bags for babies and toddlers, but these ten offer the most bang for your buck.
-With very little prep and lots of engaging play, these simple toddler activities will keep your little ones engaged for BIG amounts of time.
+With very little prep and lots of engaging play, these simple toddler busy bags will keep your little ones engaged for BIG amounts of time.

 What’s your favorite activity for your kids when you’re out and about?
 Tell us in the comments below!

 8 thoughts on “Entertain on the Go with Fun & Easy Toddler Busy Bags”

 I love these ideas so much!
 Ironically, I totally just used the dollar store cookie sheet and some princess magnets my daughter got for her birthday on our road trip.
 She loved it!!!
 I have to try the Q-tips and spice jar, such a great idea!
 And I think were FINALLY ready for pony beads (she’s been a stinker about putting things in her mouth, but I think I finally trust her).
 Thanks for reminding me about using them with a pipe-cleaner!
 Keep the great ideas rolling!